Tari Renner

 Tari Renner is an American politician and academic.
-He was the Mayor of Bloomington, Illinois from 2013 to 2021, and a professor of political science at Illinois Wesleyan University.
+He was the Mayor of Bloomington, Illinois, from 2013 to 2021, and a professor of political science at Illinois Wesleyan University.

 Academic career

-Renner earned a bachelor of arts degree in political science from the University of South Florida in 1978 and his masters and doctorate degrees from American University School of Public Affairs.
+Renner earned a Bachelor of Arts degree in political science from the University of South Florida in 1978 and his masters and doctorate degrees from American University School of Public Affairs.
 In 1994, he became chair of the political science department at Illinois Wesleyan University.
+He served as department chair 1994-2003 and again 2005-2008.
 Prior to teaching at Illinois Wesleyan he taught at Washington College and Duquesne University with a brief hiatus from academia to work as the Director of Research for the International City/County Management Association.

 According to his official biography, he has published thirty articles and books.
 He has been cited in the Chicago Tribune twice; first on the 1995 Chicago mayoral election and later when Condoleezza Rice stumped for George W. Bush in Illinois' North Shore during the 2000 election.